watsonrp/SysOps/chef/README.md

 Start an EC2 Instance and have chef deploy it as a webserver:

- /newInstance.sh -a ami-423c0a5f -s xxxxxxxx -k xxxxxxxx -i m3.medium -n subnet-xxxxxxxx -m Arn=arn:aws:iam::xxxxxxxxxxxxxxxx:instance-profile/s3-chef-solo -r web
+ /newInstance.sh -a ami-423c0a5f -s sg-xxxxxxxx -k xxxxxxxx -i m3.medium -n subnet-xxxxxxxx -m Arn=arn:aws:iam::xxxxxxxxxxxxxxxx:instance-profile/s3-chef-solo -r web

 - Login to the instance after a few minutes the chef-solo web role should have installed apache2 automatically!, browse to the ec2 instance public ip